-Hi there, friend!
+Hi there, friend.
 Thanks for visiting!

 Red Prairie Press is an independent, hand printed apparel shop, founded by Rachel Bone in 2006.
 Our line celebrates strong, healthy, art-loving women who care about sustainability, and ethical manufacturing.

-We use only sweatshop free apparel, and our designing and screen printing is done by hand in our studio in Baltimore, MD using non-toxic water based inks, which do not require chemicals for cleanup.
+We use sweatshop free apparel, and our designing and screen printing is done by hand in our studio in Baltimore, MD using non-toxic water based inks, which do not require chemicals for cleanup.
 We use worker-friendly, eco-conscious and sustainable materials whenever possible.

 We also recycle, carpool, run our house on wind-energy and smile enthusiastically, because we enjoy running a small arts business.
 We also enjoy you!